European Commission wants to declare nuclear and gas green | DW | 01.02.2022

 Georg Zachmann, a senior fellow at the Brussels-based Bruegel think tank, has been following the EU's energy and climate policy for years.
 He said that, in the end, he was relatively sure no decision would be taken in Brussels to prevent France, for example, from investing in and building new nuclear reactors.

-The taxonomy would be viewed as the "gold standard" for guiding private investment toward measures that help fight climate change.
+The Commission is keen to have the taxonomy viewed as the "gold standard" for guiding private investment toward measures that help fight climate change.

 But in Zachmann's view, no investor would be interested in nuclear or gas if the EU "invested political capital" in getting member states to substantially expand their renewable energy production.